liangliang12/Machine-Learning-soil-dielectric-constant/README.md

 #the unit of these input parameters are: moisture(m³/m³), salinity(kg/kg), frequency(GHz), Sandy(%), Clay(%), rou_s(kg/m³), rou_b(kg/m³),
 y_predict = model_RF.predict(X_test)
 ```

-## The example to using built model
+## The example to using developed soil moisture and salinity retrieval models
 ```
 #download the model with pkl as local lication
 import joblib